maxviazov/Spring-Frameworks-/Downloading-Spring-artifacts.md

 ## Resolving Spring artifacts

 ### Via Maven Central
-As mentioned above, all GA (_RELEASE_) versions of Spring Framework artifacts are published to Maven Central.
+As mentioned above, all GA versions of Spring Framework artifacts are published to Maven Central.
 For example, [here](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22org.springframework%22%20AND%20a%3A%22spring-context%22) is the listing from the Maven Central search of all GA releases of the `spring-context` module.

 If you are using Maven, the Central repository is always automatically searched, so you need only to add a `<dependency>` entry to your project's POM:
 ```xml